What are my first steps to getting into a program at the Health Occupations Center?

 Does the Health Occupations Center have a Registered Nurse (RN) program?

 No, but we do have an RN Refresher program.
-RNs who hold a current and active license without probationary status attached reports or filed accusations are eligible.
-Here is additional information.
+RNs who hold a current and active license without probationary status, attached reports, or filed accusations are eligible.
+Additional information

 What is the total cost of the class I'd like to take?